Harar: Origins

 When Harar was founded is unclear and various dates have been suggested, some state the city was founded by Qurayshi settlers in the late 7th century or a local creation in the 10th century.
 Islam had gained a foothold on the Harar plateau by the 10th–11th centuries CE via trade with Zeila.
 By the 13th century, Islam had become the predominant religion in the region.

 It is likely the original inhabitants of the region were the Harla people.
 Harar was part of the Harla Kingdom's domain in the sixth century.
 In the Islamic period, the city was under an alliance called the confederated states of Zeila.
 According to the 12th-century Jewish traveler Benjamin of Tudela, the Zeila was the land of the Havilah, confined by al-Habash in the west.
 In the ninth century, Harar was under the Maḥzūmī dynasty's Sultanate of Shewa.

 According to the semi-legendary text Fatḥ Madīnat Harar, the founder of the city was saint Abadir Umar ar-Rida, who along with 405 other saints such as Aw Barkhadle, Isma'il al-Jabarti and Umardin bin Qutbaddan came from the Arabian Peninsula to settle in the Harar plateau and founded the city circa 612H (1216 CE).
 Abadir was supposedly met by the Argobba, the Gaturi and the Harla people who accepted his leadership.
 In 1234, Abadir returned to Mecca where he stayed until 1279.
 In the meantime Harar was ruled by several other saints, most of whom were killed fighting the Christians.
 Coming back from Mecca, Abadir continued to fight the Christians until his final victory over them in 1301.
 According to tradition, Abadir's brother Fakr ad-Din founded the Sultanate of Mogadishu, while one of his descendants founded the Hadiya Sultanate.

-The first mention of Harar comes from the 14th-century chronicles of Amda Seyon I, according to this text, in 1332 Gēt (Harar) sent 3 governors to support Salih in his rebellion against the Emperor at the Battle of Das.
+The first mention of Harar comes from the 14th-century chronicles of Amda Seyon I, according to this text, in 1332 Gēt (Harar) sent 3 governors to support Salih against the Emperor's invasion of Adal at the Battle of Das.
 This reference suggests that Harar had obtained some importance by the first half of the 14th century.
 The region became the base for the Walashma after their return from Yemen in 1415 with the foundation of the Adal Sultanate.
 The Walashma rulers established their residence in nearby Dakkar, which was likely in very close proximity to Harar.

 Tradition states the Siltʼe, Wolane, Halaba and Harari people lived in Harar, while the former three moved to the Gurage region.